Indiana Mask Mandate Ends Tuesday, But Some Cities, Businesses Will Continue

 Lynch points out that the region has actually seen a recent increase in COVID-19 cases, although COVID deaths have gone down.

-The mayor says she will reevaluate her mandate as more people get vaccinated.MORE NEWS: Hometown Police Department Mourns Lt.
-James Kouski, Who Was Struck And Killed Early Saturday Morning
+The mayor says she will reevaluate her mandate as more people get vaccinated.MORE NEWS: Watch The Derek Chauvin Trial Live

 In Hobart, the police department says if someone won’t wear a mask at a business that requires it, that could be a case of trespassing and they will respond to those calls.
 But they won’t respond to calls about maskless people in businesses that don’t require it.